Family Service at 9.30am, followed by coffee, soft drinks and biscuits (Please note there will be no Family Service in August)

 Whatever you decide, please be assured of our care and concern for you and your child.
 If there is any way in which we can be of help please do not hesitate to ask.

-Catherine is our leader together with parents and young people who help. if you have any questions about St Mary’s Sunday School, please email: firstname.lastname@example.org
+Catherine is our leader together with parents and young people who help.
+If you have any questions about St Mary’s Sunday School, please email: email@example.com

 We meet in term time during the 10.30 Eucharist service.
-Whilst the first hymn is sung we line up and lead out to Church House where our activities take place.
+While the first hymn is sung we line up and lead out to where our activities take place.
 We greet each other and then take turns to share our news – things we’ve been doing during the week or anything we want to share with our friends.
 This is important as it helps us to be patient and listen carefully whilst others are speaking and it is good to share with each other.

 We usually have a story or talk about the topic we are working on.
 Recently we have learned about the saints.
 We found out their names and discovered the important things they did.
 All of the children had lovely ideas about taking care of each other and being kind and helpful in all we do and say.
 We led a Family Service and shared what we had learned.
 After the story we do our craft activity.
 We might draw or make models or work on a special project.